aquasecurity/trivy-checks/CONTRIBUTING.md

 # Contributing

-Welcome, and thank you for considering contributing to trivy-policies!
+Welcome, and thank you for considering contributing to trivy-checks!

 The following guide gives an overview of the project and some directions on how to make common types of contribution.
 If something is missing, or you get stuck, please [start a discussion](https://github.com/aquasecurity/trivy/discussions/new) and we'll do our best to help.

-### Writing Rules
+### Writing Checks

 Writing a new rule can be relatively simple, but there are a few things to keep in mind.
 The following guide will help you get started.